We are pleased to announce our partnership with the Hilton Jackson to serve as our Host Hotel for 2019!

 Follow us on Facebook, Instagram & Twitter- @celticfestms is our handle.

-It was by all accounts a pretty amazing Fest!
+It was, by all accounts, a pretty amazing Fest!
 The music, dancing, games & vendors were fantastic and we had pretty decent weather.
 A little breezy.
-Okay, there was some crazy wind at times but no rain and that is a blessing for any festival.
+Okay, the wind kicked up at times but no rain and that is a blessing for any festival.
 On behalf of the CHS Board we would like to offer our sincere appreciation to everyone who made this year happen.
 The attempt to name everyone would make this a very, very long post.
 Know that we are indebted to you all!

 We will shout out to our Sponsors as well as partners Fenian’s Pub, Great Southern Events & Capital Cities Beverages.
 Much thanks!
 The staff of the MS Ag Museum who mentioned many times that they really love CelticFest and proved it by their hard work as well as the crack Security Team who made sure the shenanigans were kept to the family friendly level.

 Our much appreciated friends & sponsors, Perry Launius & Nick Lord from Wine & Spirits in the Quarter and all their staff and Reps for another fantastic Kindred Spirits Whisky Tasting.

 The ladies most people didn’t see but without whom there would have been some hangry performers- the catering duo of Julie Tipton & Beverly Johnston and their tireless helpers (who also happen to be their respective kids).